Outlook dims for US chemical industry

 Source: American Chemistry Council

-The ACC’s mid-year forecast is more pessimistic than the one it made late last year, when it predicted that US chemical output would decline by 1.2% in 2023.
-Chemical output rose by 2.2% in 2022, the group says, driven by a rebound in spending on goods following the COVID-19 pandemic.
+The ACC’s midyear forecast is more pessimistic than the one late last year, when the council predicted that US chemical output would decline by 1.2% in 2023.
+Chemical output rose by 2.2% in 2022, the group says, driven by a rebound in spending on goods after the COVID-19 pandemic.

 The ACC expects US gross domestic product growth, which was 2.1% last year, to slow to 1.3% in 2023 and 0.7% in 2024.